2009 Malmö Davis Cup riots: Aftermath

 The decision to close the tennis match to the public resulted in Malmö being banned from hosting tennis matches by the ITF for five years.
 In addition to having to provide $15,000 in minimum gate receipts for the match, the Swedish Tennis Association was fined an additional $25,000.
 The Swedish Tennis Association responded by issuing penalties to Malmö mayor Ilmar Reepalu for his involvement in the event.

-The protest and riots led to accusations of antisemitism in Sweden.
+Due to the protest and riots as well as the games being played to empty stands, rabbi Abraham Cooper and historian Harold Brackman accused Sweden and Malmö of antisemitism and apartheid in an article in The Jerusalem Post.

 Swedish history professor Kristian Gerner described the situation as "the worst crisis for Jews in Sweden since the Second World War."

 A 2012 European Men's Handball Championship qualifier between Sweden and Israel set to be played in Karlskrona in June 2011 raised concerns due to the riots, and was considered for moving to another location by Swedish sports authorities.
 The match was played as scheduled, with a minor anti-Israel demonstration being held.